AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md

 **How does device authorization work?**

-Adobe IMS does not currently support anything like Marketo’s device authorization feature.
+Adobe IMS does not currently support anything like Marketo's device authorization feature.

 **Is it still possible to use the "Login in Invite User Dialog" feature, to make a user's login unique from their email?**

 No. The User Invite workflow is no longer active when a subscription is IMS-enabled, so the feature is no longer valid.
-Adobe identity requires a user’s identity to be driven by their email.
+Adobe identity requires a user's identity to be driven by their email.

 **For Adobe IMS, do we have the option to use Adobe ID, Enterprise ID, or Federated ID?**